TruncatedDinoSour/armour/doc/d/pDB-1.md

     RSA4096(ZSTD(AES256(ChaCha20(Threefish(... data ...)))))

 1. Starting with Threefish then layering it with ChaCha20 provides good security and performance.
-2. AES is used after ChaCha20 to further increase the security of the ciphertext.
+2. AES is used after ChaCha20 to further increase the security of the cypher-text.
 3. As RSA isn't very suitable for encrypting large blobs of data, we compress it using ZSTD, which will add integrity insurance to our data, increase its entropy, and will also make the size of data reasonable.
 4. Then RSA is applied, to take advantage of its public/private key infrastructure for an additional layer of security, and to finish off the cryptography.